-Do the Hello Bebop and Friends routine.
+Do the Hello Bebop routine.
 Play the "Add More" game.
 Put two hula hoops at the front of the classroom with a red crayon inside each, and put ten crayons (of another color) inside two boxes at the back of the classroom.
 Ask the children to count how many crayons are inside each hula hoop.
-Then draw on each side of the board: I have a crayon from one of the boxes.
+Then draw on each side of the board: 450 + and model what they have to do: take a crayon from one of the boxes.
 Put it between your legs, holding it with your knees.
 Walk (without letting the crayon fall) toward the hula hoop and drop it inside it.
-Once the child drops it, he/she must run back.
+Once you drop it, run back.
 Explain to the children that they have to shake hands with a child from the same team to continue with the game.

-Organize the class in two teams and ask them to form two lines at the back of the room.
+Divide the class into two teams and ask them to form two lines at the back of the room.
 Start the game and give them one minute to drop as many crayons as possible inside each hula hoop.
-Ask the children to sit down again and count how many crayons they dropped in each hula hoop to complete the addition problems that you drew at the beginning, like this: $sc^{p} + sc^{p} sc^{p} = sc^{p} sc^{p} sc^{p}$.
+Ask the children to sit down again and count how many crayons they dropped in each hula hoop to complete the addition problems that you drew at the beginning, like this: $SC^2 + SC^2 SC^2 = SC^2 SC^2 SC^2 SC^2$.
 Ask the children Who got more? and if you wish, give the winners a small piece of candy or a sticker as a prize.

-- 1 Point and say the school objects. - Ask the children to point to and say the school objects in the pictures, in unison.

-2 Count the different school objects.

-- Organize the class in two groups. - Ask the first group to count both sets of paintbrushes, and the second group to count both sets of crayons in unison.

-3 Draw the school objects to complete the sum.

-- Have the children count all of the paintbrushes. - Ask them to draw the correct number of paintbrushes, to complete the first sum. - Repeat the procedure with the crayons.
+- Point and say the school objects. - Ask the children to point to and say the school objects in the pictures, in unison. - Count the different school objects. - Divide the class into two groups. - Ask the first group to count both sets of glue sticks and the second group to count both sets of crayons in unison. - Draw the school objects to complete the sum. - Have the children count all of the glue sticks. - · Ask them to draw the correct number of glue sticks to complete the first sum. - Repeat with the crayons.

-Have the instrumental version of the Action Song playing in the background.
+Have the instrumental O1, Track version of the

+Action Song playing in the

+background.
 Ask the children to point and say the number.
 Then have them count the crayons.
 Finally, have the children draw the correct number of crayons to make the number 7.

-Invite a child to go to the front of the classroom and ask them to invent and draw a sum like the one the children answered in their Student's Book.
+Invite a child to go to the front and ask them to invent and draw a sum like the one the children answered in their Student's Book.
 Invite another child to solve it.
-Repeat the procedure with the other children.
-Do the Goodbye Bebop and Friends routine.
+Repeat with other children.
+Do the Goodbye Bebop routine.

 Point and say the school objects.
 Count the different school objects.
 Draw the school objects to complete the sum.
-Key Language Review: crayon, paintbrush, 1-5
+Key Language Review: crayon, glue stick, 1-5